Insider intel on how to access some of NYC, Brooklyn, and Queen’s best museums for free

-The Brooklyn Museum holds New York City’s second largest art collection with roughly 1.5 million piece of artwork and include everything from contemporary art to Egyptian antiquities dating back to 3500 B.C.
-The museum also holds a significant collection of American art, including artists such as Mark Rothko, Edward Hopper, Norman Rockwell, Winslow Homer, Edgar Degas, Georgia O’Keeffe and Max Weber.
+The Brooklyn Museum holds New York City’s second largest art collection with roughly 1.5 million pieces of artwork and includes everything from contemporary art to Egyptian antiquities dating back to 3500 B.C.
+The museum also holds a significant collection of American art, including artists such as Mark Rothko, Edward Hopper, Norman Rockwell, Winslow Homer, Edgar Degas, Georgia O’Keeffe, and Max Weber.

 200 Eastern Parkway

 The Museum of Modern Art is often called the most influential museum of modern art in the world.
 And after one visit, you'll understand why.
 The museum’s collection offers an overview of modern and contemporary art, including architecture and design, drawing, painting, sculpture, photography, prints, illustrated books, and artist’s books, film, and electronic media.
 The sculpture garden is a must-see on your visit; let the kids wander around the tranquil outdoor area, and get up close to some fascinating sculptures.
 Check out their family events calendar for free activities and tours for your short stacks.
 They even have a website especially for kids to help your young ones get hyped for their visit.

 How to Get In the Museum of Modern Art for Free: Thanks to UNIQLO NYC Nights tickets are free for NYC residents on the first Friday of every month, from 4:00 to 8:00 p.m., made possible by UNIQLO.
 Children aged 16 & under are always free.

 Good to Know: Admission to MoMA PS1 is currently free for all NYC residents thanks to The Horace W. Goldsmith Foundation.